Benstoy/checked_num/README.md

 ## Contributing

-A few things that could still be improved:
+Areas for improvement:

 - Implement the `?` operator.

 - Implement checked casts.

-- Add macro that checks whether every arithmetic operation is actually checked.
-  (to avoid accidentally using unchecked operations due to confusing operator precendence.)
+- Introduce a macro that ensures all arithmetic operations are checked, preventing unintended unchecked operations due to precedence issues.

 - Implement `num_traits::CheckedEuclid` and `num_traits::MulAdd`.

-- Implement `_Assign` operations.
+- Add `_Assign` variants for supported operations.

-- Add more documentation.
+- Expand documentation.

 - Add more tests.

 ## Limitations

-Duo to the orphan rule you can only add normal numbers to the checked numbers not the other way around
+Due to the orphan rule, `CheckedNum` types must appear on the left-hand side of mixed-type operations:

 ```rust
 use checked_num::CheckedU16;